-Reference and Title Summary Expected impact on Westgold Application date of standard Application date for Consolidated Entity AASB 16 also requires enhanced disclosures to be provided by lessors that will improve information disclosed about a lessor's risk exposure, particularly to residual value risk. classification of the related cash flows.
-AASB 16 supersedes: a) AASB 117 Leases b) Interpretation 4 Determining whether an Arrangement contains a Lease c) SIC-15 Operating Leases-Incentives d) SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease The new standard will be effective for annual periods beginning on or after 1 January 2019.
+Reference and Title Summary Expected impact on Westgold Application date of standard Application date for Consolidated Entity AASB 16 Leases The key features of AASB 16 are as follows: Lessee accounting Lessees are required to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
+Assets and liabilities arising from a lease are initially measured on a present value basis.
+The measurement includes non-cancellable lease payments (including inflation-linked payments), and also includes payments to be made in optional periods if the lesse is reasonably certain to exercise an option to extend the lease, or not to exercise an option to terminate the lease.
+AASB 16 contains disclosure requirements for lessees.
+Lessor accounting AASB 16 substantially carries forward the lessor accounting requirements in AASB 117.
+Accordingly, a lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently.
+AASB 16 also requires enhanced disclosures to be provided by lessors that will improve information disclosed about a lessor's risk exposure, particularly to residual value risk.
+AASB 16 supersedes: a) AASB 117 Leases b) Interpretation 4 Determining whether an Arrangement contains a Lease C) SIC-15 Operating Leases-Incentives d) SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease The new standard will be effective for annual periods beginning on or after 1 January 2019.
 Early application is permitted, provided the new revenue standard, AASB 15 Revenue from Contracts with Customers, has been applied, or is applied at the same date as AASB 16.
+As at 30 June 2017, the Company has non-cancellable operating leases in relation to property leases on office rental and remote area residential accommodation, non-cancellable operating leases in relation to power generation facilities, commercial leases on office equipment and other non- cancellable leases.
+Management is continuing to determine the extent that these operating leases will be recognised as assets and liabilities on the Company's statement of financial position, the impact on profit and classification of the related cash flows.
+1 January 2019 1 July 2019

-Designates the beginning of the applicable annual reporting period unless otherwise stated.
+\ Designates the beginning of the applicable annual reporting period unless otherwise stated.